Egypt, Ethiopia and Sudan agree to expedite meeting ahead of GERD filing

-June 9, 2020 (KHARTOUM) - Egypt, Ethiopia and Sudan agreed to hold daily teleconference meeting until next week to settle the outstanding issues in the filing of the Grand Ethiopian Renaissance Dam (GERD).
+June 9, 2020 (KHARTOUM) - Egypt, Ethiopia and Sudan on Tuesday agreed to hold daily teleconference meetings until next week to settle the outstanding issues about the filing of the Grand Ethiopian Renaissance Dam (GERD).

 Ethiopia plans to start the filing of the GERD next July as it was agreed with Cairo and Khartoum earlier this year in Washington but it failed to strike a deal with the two downstream countries over technical matters concerning their interests.